fardadddii1/Predictive-PP/README.md

-# Python script to calculate Charlson Comorbidty Index and Ischemic Stroke Comorbity Index
+# calculate Charlson Comorbidty Index and Ischemic Stroke Comorbity Index in Python
+## This repository contains codes for calculating Charlson Comorbidty Index and Ischemic Stroke Comorbity Index
 This is programmed to account for hierarchical calcualtion of the scores, from reference paper:

 " Calculation of the maximum score is based on a hierarchy where diabetes with complications supersedes diabetes without complications; moderate or severe liver disease supersedes mild liver disease; and metastatic solid tumor supersedes any malignancy"